RentAKloud/rentakloud/api/README.md

 ## Running the app

+### Setting Up The Environment

+Make sure you have `.env` file.

-You can easily launch database (and other services) using Docker:
+You can easily launch the database and other services using Docker:

 ```
 cd docker/